JakubRybka/Disease_spread_model/README.md

 # Disease spread model
-I have implemented susceptible-infected-removed with vaccination model (SIRV) which shows dynamics of epidemics in society with random graph approach.
+Epidemics are a great threat to human life.
+Poorly managed epidemics lead to a high number of casualties.
+Thus, forecasting the spread of disease is necessary in modern social management.
+One way of forecasting is to model society with a complex systems approach.

 ## Society network modelling
-Society is a collection of people, who have interaction between each other.
-In model people can be represented as nodes and interactions as edges connecting them.
-Real life society characterizes with high clustering as we tend to keep ourselves to goup of friends who also are friends to each other.
-However we also meet a lot of people that are in other clusters of people and are not familiar with our acquaintances.
-Example of such society may be a village, where you interact with your neighbours and your neighbours interact with each other, but you also interact with people from another neighbourhood who don't interact with people in your neighbourhood.
-Good depiction of such society is Watts-Strogatz model.
+Society is a collection of people who interact with each other.
+In a model, people are represented as nodes, and interactions as edges connecting them.
+Real-life society is characterized by high clustering, meaning people tend to have multiple mutual acquaintances.
+A good depiction of such a society is the Watts-Strogatz model.

-There is also property of society which describes how many people seperates you from any other chosen at random person.
-It is average shortest path and in real society it have been shown that it is about 6 steps to get every other man.
+There is also a property of society which describes how many people seperates you from any other chosen at random person.
+It is the average shortest path, and in real society it have been shown that it is about 6 steps to get to any other person.
 ### Watts-Strogatz model
-It is random graph generation model, which allows generation of networks with high clustering, while allowing the shortest average path to be accurate.
+It is a random graph generation model that allows the generation of networks with high clustering, while allowing the shortest average path to be realistc.
-Generation random network using framework provided by this model consists of two steps:
+Random network generation using the framework provided by this model consists of two steps:
 * Initialization: generate graph where each node has $k$ neighbours resulting in circular like network (for $k=2$: node 5 is connected to nodes 3,4,6 and 7, node 6 is connected to 4,5,7 and 8 etc.).
 * Evolution: each edge connecting two nodes with probability $\beta$ will change one of the nodes.